-A short course on “Working with Nature in the Americas: Generating Ecosystem Services in the Waterborne Transport Sector” was held May 6, 2018, in Panama City, Panama, coincident with the 34th PIANC World Congress Conference.
+6 May 2018.
+A short course on “Working with Nature in the Americas: Generating Ecosystem Services in the Waterborne Transport Sector” was held in Panama City, Panama, coincident with the 34th PIANC World Congress Conference.
 The short course discussed the application of Working with Nature in practice and drew from three active PIANC EnviCom Working Groups: Working Group 176 on Working with Nature (WwN); working Group 195 on Ecosystem Services; and Working Group 175 on Managing Environmental Risks.
 Each topic was discussed as it related to waterborne transport infrastructure and an international collection of case examples were presented illustrating how projects effectively created ecosystem services while managing risks.
 Several projects that were WwN-certified by PIANC were presented as examples of how WwN concepts were applied in the Americas and globally.
+Short Course Agenda.

 Related PIANC Working Groups: